bingeli1212/nitrile-preview/doc/DOC-diagram.md

 Non-action commands cannot be recorded and played back.
 However, they can be saved and later inserted into the program by the "source" command.

+# The 'var' command

+The 'var' command would define a variable that is capable of holding a complex number.
+The basic syntax of using a 'var' command is similar to that of a 'let' command in that a variable name (must conform to the rule of a valid variable name) is specified followed by an equal sign and then an arithmetic expression.

+    var a = 1 + 2

+This variable 'a' can then be used inside another expression directly.

+    var b = 3 * a

+Unlike 'let', which defines a environment variable that holds a real number, variables such as 'a' and 'b' above can hold a complex number.
+The imaginary part of a complex number is to be expressed by the constant 'I'.
+For instance, variable 'a' is to hold a value that is '1+2i' and 'b' the '3+6i'.

+    var a = 1 + 2*I
+    var b = 3 * a

+Note that it is perfectly legal for 'I' to also appear in an expression that is after the equal sign of a 'let' command, except that only the "real" part of the imaginary number that is the result of that expression will be extracted and assigned to the variable.
+In the example below the environment variable 'b' will be assigned a value is the real number of 3.

+    var a = 1 + 2*I
+    let b = 3 * a